dlu-ch/dlb/doc/usage.rst

   Yes, I know: it happens a lot by mistake when editing source files.

   dlb itself is designed to be relatively robust to such modifications.
-  As long as the size of modified regular file changes or the :term:`working tree time` is monotonic, there is no :term:`redo miss` in the current or in any future :term:`run of dlb`. [#managedtree1]_ [#make3]_
+  As long as the size of the modified regular file changes or the :term:`working tree time` is monotonic, there is no :term:`redo miss` in the current or in any future :term:`run of dlb`. [#managedtree1]_ [#make3]_

   However, many external tools cannot guarantee proper behaviour if some of their input files are changed while they